pauliacomi/pyGAPS/docs/manual/isotherm.rst

 There are several ways to create a PointIsotherm object:

+    - Simple method, passing in a pressure and loading array.
-    - Raw construction, from a dictionary with parameters and a pandas.DataFrame.
+    - From a pandas.DataFrame.
 This is the most extensible way to create a PointIsotherm, as parameters can be manually specified.
     - A json string or file.
 This can be done either using the :meth:`~pygaps.parsing.jsoninterface.isotherm_from_json` function, or with the :meth:`~pygaps.classes.pointisotherm.PointIsotherm.from_json`